erdees/LoanAmountApprovalService/README.md

 ```

 Build will be done automatically, once container will up and running, service will be ready.
+By default, an application listening port 8080, so it should be available on `http://localhost:8080`

 ### Build and start without containers